Webvy.co

 ChatGPT vs Perplexity: What is different

-The useful question for growth teams is not whether ChatGPT or Perplexity is “better.”
-The useful question is why one AI search engine may surface your brand, cite your content, or include your competitor while the other does not.
+The question for growth teams is not whether ChatGPT or Perplexity is better.
+The real question is why one AI search engine surfaces your brand, another ignores it, and a competitor becomes part of the answer.

 ChatGPT is broader and more synthesis-led.
-ChatGPT can search the web, summarize information, compare options, and recommend brands inside a wider conversation.
-Its answers may include citations, but the recommendation logic can also depend on how clearly the brand is understood, corroborated, and matched to the user’s intent.
+It can search, summarize, compare, reason through trade-offs, and recommend brands inside a wider conversation.
+Citations may appear, but the recommendation often depends on how clearly the brand is understood and how well it fits the user’s prompt.

-This does not mean growth teams need two separate strategies.
-The foundation is the same: clear pages, crawlable content, strong entity signals, third-party corroboration, and answer-ready information.
+This does not require two separate strategies.
+The foundation is the same: crawlable content, clear entity signals, strong owned pages, third-party corroboration, and answer-ready information.

 For Perplexity, make your brand easier to cite.